A founding partner at the firm, Eric has negotiated groundbreaking settlements that...

 California labor law protects employees in a variety of ways, including setting standards for overtime pay, minimum wage, business expense reimbursements, mass layoffs, employee classification, and other requirements.

 Problems arise when employers do not comply with these laws.
-At Girard Gibbs LLP, our employment lawyers protect and fight for employees whose legal rights have been violated under California law.
+Our employment lawyers protect and fight for employees whose legal rights have been violated under California law.